brodsa/loopitoy/README.md

 - Login with Social Media using allauth.cocialaccount and django.contrib.site apps

 ## Business Model
 loopitoy is B2C type of e-commerce application as it sells second-hand toys.
-It is a plotform which supports circular economy for toys.
+It is a platform which supports circular economy for toys.
 Customers can both buy and sell toys using secure single payment transactions.

 Customers (target audience) are mainly parents that are aware of the environemntal impact of toy production.
 But at the same time, they would like to offer their kids the variate of toys to support their creativity and development.
 These parents wish the same for other kids.
 Instead of throwing the old and not used toys away, they offer them to other families.
 Customers might include grandparents or family friends who share the same phylosophy.